ptrstn/cms-tracker-studies-notebook/README.md

 ### DQM GUI

 Plots from the DQM GUI can be retrieved with the ```dqmcrawl``` command line script.
-This script requires a ```runs.txt``` file, containing a list of run numbers and reconstruction types Each line of this file should contain one run number and one reconstruction type (e.g. Online, Express, Prompt, ReReco)
+This script requires a ```runs.txt``` file, containing a list of run numbers and reconstruction types.
+Each line of this file should contain one run number and one reconstruction type (e.g. Online, Express, Prompt, ReReco).

 This file could look like this: